 Traditional wading boots are heavy and somewhat cumbersome to walk long distances in.
 Their primary design is to maximize stability and traction while wading.
-In the most part they succeed at doing exactly that.
+For the most part, they succeed at doing exactly that.

 Trout fishing seems to be surging in popularity.
 It has gotten so popular that I have heard of anglers struggling to find Carparks on some popular rivers in Colorado.
-The result, to find quality fishing and solitude, us fishermen need to walk further into the back country.
-This means, our footwear not only need to be comfortable and supportive to wade in.
+The result is, to find quality fishing and solitude, we fishermen need to walk further into the backcountry.
+This means, our footwear not only needs to be comfortable and supportive to wade in.
 They also need to be comfortable hike in.

 Comfort on the trail?

 My initial impressions.
 Is that the Simms flyweight feels like a shoe, while the Orvis Ultralights are a lightweight boot.

 The Orvis Ultralights feel more supportive and comfortable.
 They have more internal padding which simply makes them more comfortable to wear.
 They also have a much more defined heel, which makes foot placement more secure.
 If I was carrying in quite a heavy pack.
 I certainly will consider the more supportive Orvis to be a better choice.

 The Simms flyweight, are more of a wading shoe, a sort of fusion between trail runners and a wading boot.
 Firstly, they are very lightweight, and lighter footwear is simply less tiring to walk in.
 I am used to hiking and fly-fishing while wearing trail running shoes, and the Simms Flyweight are a good alternative.